CK Travels

 Located on Wimbledon Common (suitable down a ‘windy’ trail), Wimbledon Windmill is an iconic and historic former flour mill that is over 200 years old (construction of the windmill originally began in 1817).

-The 15 metre sails were used to help produce and grind flour until the 1860s, whereby the windmill was converted into accommodation (latterly used by the park rangers).
 At the start of the new millennium, funding was received to transform the windmill into a living history museum and it has been open to the public ever since.

 Wimbledon Windmill is now a Grade II listed building – weekday tours are available on request.
-The Windmill Museum closes for the winter months (due to reopen from 1 April 2023).

 Address: Wimbledon Windmill Museum, Windmill Road, London SW19 5NR